-- 1. Population Served: Adults over the age of 18 and families who meet the criteria for SMI, FSP, are homeless, or at risk for homelessness, or are returning home to Mendocino County from higher levels of care (i.e. hospitals and out-of-county Board and Care).
-The MHSA Housing Program will aim to house 37 FSPs a year in supported housing. - 2.
-Services Provided: Supported housing, crisis prevention planning, post crisis support, referrals and connection to mental health services, and other necessary services.
-The "whatever it takes" model includes wraparound, care management, and building client identified support systems. - 3.
-Program Goals: To build resiliency and promote well-being, stability, independence, and recovery through supported housing.
-To reduce the risk of homelessness, need for higher levels of mental health care, incarceration, or other types of institutionalization. - 4.
-Program Evaluation Methods: Data to be collected includes the number of clients housed, Adult Needs and Strengths Assessment (ANSA), and FSP data collection and reporting requirements: the Partnership Assessment Form (PAF), the Key Event Tracking (KET), and Quarterly Assessment Form (3M).
-Data will be reported to the MHSA team throughout the year.
+- 1. Population Served: TAY prioritized housing, ages 16 to 25 with a serious mental illness (SMI) or severe emotional disturbance (SED), with a priority for underserved populations.
+This program aims to serve 24 TAY FSPs per year.
+Willow Terrace Supported Independent Living Adults over the age of 18 and families who meet the criteria for SMI, FSP, are homeless, or at risk for homelessness, or are returning home to Mendocino County from higher levels of care (i.e. hospitals and out-of-county Board and Care).
+The MHSA Housing Program will aim to house 37 FSPs a year in supported housing.
+Additional housing supports through Full Service Partnerships. - 2.
+Services Provided: Supported housing, educational and vocational development, finance management, life skills training, maintaining a clean productive housing environment, accessing mental and physical health care, crisis prevention, and developing healthy coping and stress management tools.
+Services delivered through a "whatever it takes" model of wraparound, care management, and building client identified support systems. - 3.
+Program Goals: Promote independence, improve resiliency and recovery, and develop healthy relationships, as well as healthy and strong social networks.
+Maintain and sustain independent living and reduce homelessness and higher levels of mental health care and institutionalization. - 4.
+Program Evaluation Methods: The program staff conducts evaluation activities that meet MHSA FSP requirements.
+This includes collecting demographic information on each individual person receiving services, the type of service delivered, the frequency, and duration of services.
+Perception of Care surveys are collected annually and at the end/termination of services.
+Information on timeliness of services and referrals to community services is also collected.
+Data are collected using one or more of the following instruments: the Child Assessment of Needs (CANS) and Adult Needs and Strengths Assessment (ANSA), the Partnership Assessment Form (PAF), the Key Event Tracking (KET), and Quarterly Assessment Form (3M).
+Data is reported to the MHSA team throughout the year.